 - Any other special matters relevant to a foster carer which the Chair of the Panel considers appropriate to be referred;

-- Referrals to the Independent Review Mechanism - see Assessment and Approvals: Section 9, Representations/ Independent Review Procedure.
+- Referrals to the Independent Review Mechanism - see Assessment and Approvals of Foster Carers Procedure, Representations/Independent Review Procedure.

-The Panel will also receive and consider any representations challenging a decision not to approve an applicant as suitable, or to terminate or revise the terms of a foster carer's approval - see Section 9 of Assessment and Approvals Procedure.
+The Panel will also receive and consider any representations challenging a decision not to approve an applicant as suitable, or to terminate or revise the terms of a foster carer's approval - see Assessment and Approvals of Foster Carers Procedure, Representations/Independent Review Procedure.

-The Chair will communicate any issues of concern to the Fostering Service Manager and take part in quarterly meetings with him or her and the Vice Chair to review the Panel's functioning and report on the quality of work being presented to Panel, to ensure good standards are maintained.
+The Chair will communicate any issues of concern to the Fostering Service Manager and take part in 6monthly meetings with them and the Vice Chair to review the Panel's functioning and report on the quality of work being presented to Panel, to ensure good standards are maintained.

-At the quarterly meetings, the Panel Administrator will provide statistical information in relation to the Panel business, together with information on the numbers of foster carers used by the local authority and the number of children looked after by the local authority.
-This will enable an appraisal of the extent to which the fostering service is meeting the demand for placements.
+At the 6monthly meetings, the Professional Advisor to the Panel will provide statistical information in relation to the Panel business, together with information on the numbers of foster carers used by the local authority and the number of children looked after by the local authority.
+This will enable an appraisal of the extent to which the Fostering Service is meeting the demand for placements.

 The membership must be drawn from a Central List of persons with the appropriate qualifications and/or experience, including one or more social workers who have at least three years' relevant post-qualifying experience.

-Where it is considered that someone is unsuitable to be on the Central List, they must be given one months' notice in writing and reasons for the decision to end their inclusion on the list.
-The Chair will be appointed by the Designated Manager (Fostering Panel Appointments) and will be a senior manager with responsibility for the fostering service or an independent person.
-(As from 1st October 2011 an Independent Chair must be appointed).
+Where it is considered that someone is unsuitable to be on the Central List, they must be given one month's notice in writing and reasons for the decision to end their inclusion on the list.
+The Chair will be a senior manager with responsibility for the Fostering Service or an independent person.

 Reasonable expenses relating to attendance can be met, including travelling expenses and childcare; there is an allowance for attending training sessions plus travel expenses.

-All Panel members must have been the subjects of a satisfactory Disclosure and Barring Service (DBS) checks before taking up their appointment.
-These DBS checks should be kept up to date and recorded, including the date when the checks were made.
+All Panel members must have been the subjects of satisfactory Disclosure and Barring Service checks before taking up their appointment.
+These Disclosure and Barring Service checks should be kept up to date and recorded, including the date when the checks were made.
 Personal and work references will also be obtained in writing and must be satisfactory.

 Each member must be provided with written information on appointment of their performance objectives, including their participation in induction and other training and safeguarding the confidentiality of records and information submitted to Panel.
-They will be asked to sign an agreement with the fostering service, in relation to his or her membership, covering the service expectations (including the requirement to report any involvement in criminal proceedings), confidentiality issues and commitment to anti-discriminatory practice.
+They will be asked to sign an agreement with the Fostering Service, in relation to their membership, covering the service expectations (including the requirement to report any involvement in criminal proceedings), confidentiality issues and commitment to anti-discriminatory practice.

 All Panel members will also be required to attend at least one Panel meeting as an observer before taking up their membership.
-Panel members should complete induction training with the Panel Chair and Panel Adviser within 10 weeks of joining the Central List, have access to appropriate training and skills development and have the opportunity to attend joint training with fostering staff at least annually.
+Panel members should complete induction training within 10 weeks of joining the Central List, have access to appropriate training and skills development, be kept abreast of relevant changes to legislation and guidance and have the opportunity to attend joint training with fostering staff at least annually.